-In a sign the tax hikes could be shelved, the official Petra news agency, citing the speaker of parliament, said lawmakers were on course to ask the king's permission to hold an exceptional session, with a majority demanding the changes be withdrawn.
+In a sign the tax hikes could be shelved, the official Petra news agency, citing the speaker of parliament, said MPs were on course to ask the king's permission to hold an exceptional session, with a majority demanding the changes be withdrawn.

 "For us, our cause is the draft income tax law.
 The individuals (in government) do not concern us if they change, we want to change the approach of the government," said Ali al-Abous, head of the Professional Unions Association.

-Demonstrators who have converged for nightly protests near the Cabinet office have said they would disband only if the government rescinded the tax bill it sent to parliament last month.
+Demonstrators who have converged for nightly protests near the Cabinet have said they would disband only if the government rescinded the tax bill it sent to parliament last month.

 TIME FOR "MIDDLE GROUND"